-Raise the body and inspect the condition of the four (4) belts every 25 hours of operation-engine PTO drive, jackshaft drive, hydrostatic ground drive, and GHS blower drive.
+Raise the body and inspect the condition of the four (4) belts (3 belts on SD models) every 25 hours of operation - engine PTO drive, jackshaft drive, hydrostatic ground drive, and GHS blower drive.
 If the belts show signs of cracking or deteriorating, the belts should be replaced.
 Refer to REPLACING/REPAIRING the Drive Belts in this section.